The Colin L. Powell School for Civic and Global LeadershipDepartment

-Gabriel Haslip-Viera is currently Professor and Chair of the Department of Sociology at City College.
+Gabriel Haslip-Viera is a professor and a former chair of the Department of Sociology at City College.
 He was also Director of the Center for Puerto Rican Studies at Hunter College from September 1997 to January 2000, and chaired the former Department of Latin American and Hispanic Caribbean Studies at City College from 1985 to 1991, and again from 1993 to 1995.
 A specialist in the social history of colonial Mexico and the evolution of Latino communities in New York City, Dr. Haslip-Viera has lectured extensively on these subjects, and on the relationship between invented racial identities and pseudo-scholarship.

 A.A.S., SUNY-Farmingdale; B.A., The City College of New York; M.A., Columbia Univ., Ph.D.

 Latin American and Latino Studies, Ethnicity and Race, Ancient Civilizations, Peoples of New York City, Critiques of Pseudo-Scholarship in the Social Sciences.

 Race, Identity and Indigenous Politics: Puerto Rican Neo Taínos in the Diaspora and the Island.
 Latino Studies Press, 2013.